maxrossello/redmine_extended_watchers/README.md

   Additional visibility applies to private issues too.
 It lasts until the issue is watched, and is removed thereafter.

+  **Warning:** this mode is specifically crafted to grant visibility to *any* user in the system.
+Therefore, the list of *all* users becomes visible in the autocompletion form irrespective of the user visibility assigned to the user's role.
+This overrides the privacy enforcement patches introduced since Redmine 5.1.4.

 * **Protected**
   A project member cannot assign a user or group to watch an issue, and a watcher cannot have additional view permission over an issue, unless either: